Mission Health: Current operations

-Accolades

 In 2020, Mission Hospital achieved Magnet recognition from the American Nurses Credentialing Center.
 That made it the only Magnet-recognized medical center in western North Carolina.
 The hospital was re-certified in 2025.
 As of 2025, Mission is the only hospital in North Carolina to be included on Healthgrades' list of America's Best Hospitals.
 The medical center has made the list every year since 2016.
 In 2025, Mission Hospital ranked among the top ten hospitals in the state according to U.S. News & World Report Best Hospitals Rankings.
 It was the only hospital in western North Carolina to place on the list.
+In 2026, Mission Hospital became recognized as a Level I trauma center, up from its Level II standing.